Census in Pakistan: 1972

-The scheduled 1971 census was postponed due to the political crisis of 1970 followed by the India-Pakistan war of 1971 and subsequent loss of East Pakistan.
-In 1970, the population was 65 million in the East Pakistan(Bangladesh) and 58 million in West Pakistan.
+The scheduled 1971 census was postponed due to the political crisis of 1970 followed by the India-Pakistan war of 1971 and subsequent loss of East Pakistan through the independence of Bangladesh.
+In 1970, the population was 65 million in the East Pakistan (Bangladesh) and 58 million in West Pakistan.

 According to the 1972 census, the population of Pakistan was 65.3 million.
 After 1972, the Census Organization was merged into the Ministry of Interior.

 1981

 According to the 1981 census, the population of Pakistan was 83.783 million.